 Underinsurance is the difference between the true cost of replacing the machinery and contents (say £10 million), and the value declared to Insurers (say £5 million); in this case, the Insured would be underinsured by 50% with the consequence that Insurers could apply ‘average’ and adjust the claim by that amount leaving the Insured to find £5 million from its own resources.

 Marriott & Co. will value patents, trademarks and other intellectual property (including goodwill) under the heading of ‘intangible assets’ - the estimated value of which will be based upon the potential profit that an entity may enjoy as a result of owning such assets.

 When it was first established, Marriott & Co. specialised in the printing industry’s machinery and business assets, and therefore has had ongoing experience in this industry since 1987.

 Save for Antarctica, Marriott & Co. has carried out valuation site work on every continent in the world.

-A compulsory purchase order is when the government or other authority exercises its statutory their right to buy or take over a property; the owner is entitled to compensation and should be financially no worse or better off as a result of the order.
+A compulsory purchase order is when the government or other authority exercises its statutory right to buy or take over a property; the owner is entitled to compensation and should be financially no worse or better off as a result of the order.